 Check with your local building codes to make sure you are following all rules and guidelines.

-It is so much classier looking than just having this all white.
-When you look out our windows the black blends in with our backyard and does not seem as obtrusive.
+Black spindles instead of all-white vinyl can add a little more modern feel to your backyard.
+When you look out our windows the black blends in with our backyard and does not seem as obtrusive

 However, we have round black metal poles in this railing and I wish that my young children would not be able to spin them.
 Again, this screened-in porch and deck design is meant to last, so hopefully, the railings will too!